Cruz Azul Logo

 Cruz Azul Emblem

-Mexican football players decided to make major changes in their identity in connection with the corruption scandal that erupted around their sponsor Deportivo.
+Mexican football players decided to make major changes to their identity in connection with the corruption scandal surrounding their sponsor, Deportivo.
 Therefore, they decided to remove any mention of it from the logo to show the fans their honesty and independence.
-The changes made took place in the summer of 2022.
+The changes were made in the summer of 2022.
 The new version also lacks stars.

 Cruz Azul Symbol

 The Cruz Azul logo uses a signature sans-serif typeface: smooth, flat, and tall.
-Moreover, there was never an antiqua in it – only a grotesque.
+Moreover, there was never an antiqua in it, only a grotesque.
 It is reminiscent of Placard Std Bold Condensed and Railroad Gothic Pro.
-The word “Azul” in Spanish means “blue,” so this color dominates the identity of the sports club.
+The word “Azul” in Spanish means “blue,” so this color dominates the sports club’s identity.
 It is complemented by red and white.